EclipsingLines/GodotSynth/docs/engines.md

 Pitch controls the relative pitch, at 1 is the root note and at 0 is a 12 cent below.

-Pulse width controls the lenght of the pulse or square wave.
+Pulse width controls the length of the pulse or square wave.

 ### Available Waveforms